remi/her/README.md

 end

 @user = User.find(1)
+# GET /users/1

-@user = User.find(1) # This request will be fetched from the cache
+@user = User.find(1)
+# This request will be fetched from the cache
 ```

 ## Relationships

 You can define `has_many`, `has_one` and `belongs_to` relationships in your models.
 The relationship data is handled in two different ways.
-When parsing a resource from JSON data, if there’s a relationship data included, it will be used to create new Ruby objects.
+If there’s relationship data when parsing a resource, it will be used to create new Ruby objects.

 If no relationship data was included when parsing a resource, calling a method with the same name as the relationship will fetch the data (providing there’s an HTTP request available for it in the API).